 Reclining sofas and sectionals, made by those same high quality brands, may last less than half as long.

-It is possible to pay several thousand dollars for reclining furniture with mechanisms that fail within 5 – 10 years.
+It is possible to pay several thousand dollars for reclining furniture with mechanisms that fail in less than 10 years.

 Power reclining mechanism technology has improved rapidly over the past 15 years.

 But those improvements are frequently for additional comfort features.
 Extended durability has been a lesser priority.

 If your power recliner mechanism fails, there is no guarantee you will be able to have it repaired or replaced.

 Although the better brands will try to help you, finding replacement parts for 5 to 10-year-old power reclining mechanisms can be extremely difficult, especially when the motors and mechanisms have been imported.

 What are the advantages of purchasing high-quality reclining furniture?